Concepts

 can be trusted to be generated by the server application's code, not tampered with, and not disclosed to anyone, including Blocky.

-In the context of the Blocky Attestation Service, an Enclave Attestation is a TEE attestation produced by a TEE secure module, where one of the attestation byte arrays representing program output is the serialized encl_app_pub_key
+In the context of the Blocky Attestation Service, an Enclave Attestation attests the encl_app_pub_key

 }